inorton/XR.Baboon/README.md

 I'm only aiming at linux but this should work well on OSX and Windows ( if you install mono ).

+Like all good analysis tools, Baboon can test itself!
+See [here](https://raw.github.com/inorton/XR.Baboon/master/selftest.html) for some results.

 Building
 ---------